 Since its early years flying an aircraft has been connected to brave and courageous men with a white scarf skillfully maneuvering their aircraft in the blue sky.
 This idealized “single pilot tradition” (Kanki et al. 2010) still dominates the way many people think about pilots today.
 However, aviation reality shows a different picture.
 Flying with highly sophisticated multi-engine aircraft with 900 kilometers per hour in 30.000 feet above the ground through congested air spaces with changing weather conditions doesn’t require a hero, but a well working and aligned aircraft crew.
 Something airlines couldn’t rely on in the 50s.
 As a consequence the share of accidents related to human factor issues such as communication, decision making and leadership considerably increased to an estimated 60 – 80% peaking in 1977 with over 580 fatalities in the Tenerife airport disaster (Alavosius et al. 2017).

 But this is not all.
-Recently, CRM has started to get traction outside the aviation industry as well.
-Mostly organizations in high risk environments such as oil and gas, nuclear power, air traffic control and the healthcare sector have started to adapt CRM in their domain (Havinga et al. 2017).
-Taking all this into consideration, we were wondering what management teams in the private sector can get out of CRM taking into account that they face some of the challenges the aviation industry has already gone through.
-However, before we have a look at what is behind CRM in more detail, we’ll briefly review the evidence whether CRM really makes a difference in terms of safety and performance.
+Recently, Crew Resource Management has started to get traction outside the aviation industry as well.
+Mostly organizations in high risk environments such as oil and gas, nuclear power, air traffic control and the healthcare sector have started to adapt Crew Resource Management in their domain (Havinga et al. 2017).
+Taking all this into consideration, we were wondering what management teams in the private sector can learn from Crew Resource Management taking into account that they face some of the challenges the aviation industry has already gone through.
+However, before we have a look at what is behind Crew Resource Management in more detail, we’ll briefly review the evidence whether Crew Resource Management really makes a difference in terms of safety and performance.

-There is a considerable body of evidence that supports the claim that CRM increase both safety and team performance.
+There is a considerable body of evidence that supports the claim that Crew Resource Management increase both safety and team performance.

-Broadly speaking CRM addresses the human factors individuals and teams have to consider in order to perform well in a complex and dynamic environment.
-This focus on “soft skills” is also reflected in the term non-technical skills (NOTECHS) which is sometimes used as synonym for CRM (Willis and Mellor 2018).
-While the detailed breakdown of CRM skills usually varies between different airlines, there is a set of core NOTECHS skills that cover most of them on an aggregated level.
+Broadly speaking Crew Resource Management addresses the human factors individuals and teams need to consider in order to perform well in a complex and dynamic environment best characterized by volatility, uncertainty, complexity and ambiguity (VUCA).
+This focus on “soft skills” is also reflected in the term non-technical skills (NOTECHS) which is sometimes used as synonym for Crew Resource Management (Willis and Mellor 2018).
+While the detailed breakdown of Crew Resource Management skills usually varies between different airlines, there is a set of core NOTECHS skills that cover most of them on an aggregated level.
 Alavosius et al. (2017) identifies the following six core skills: